zama-ai/concrete/README.md

 Concrete is implemented using the [Rust Programming language](https://www.rust-lang.org/), which allows very fast, yet very secure implementations.

-The ecosystem is composed of several crates (packages in the Rust language):
+The ecosystem is composed of several crates (packages in the Rust language).

-+ [`concrete`](concrete): A high-level library, useful to cryptographers that want to quickly implement homomorphic applications, without having to understand the details of the implementation.
+The crates are split into 2 repositories:

-+ [`concrete-core`](concrete-core): A low-level library, useful to cryptographers who want the fastest implementation possible, with all the settings at their disposal.
+- The `concrete` repository which contains crates intended to be more approachable by non-cryptographers.
-+ [`concrete-boolean`](concrete-boolean): A high-level library, implementing homomorphic Boolean gates, making it easy to run any kind of circuits over encrypted data.
+- The [concrete-core](https://github.com/zama-ai/concrete-core) repository which contains the crates implementing the low level cryptographic primitives.

-+ [`concrete-npe`](concrete-npe): A noise propagation estimator, used in `concrete` to simulate the evolution of the noise in ciphertexts, through homomorphic operations.
+The crates within this repository are:
-+ [`concrete-csprng`](concrete-csprng): A fast cryptographically secure pseudorandom number generator used in `concrete-core`.
+- [`concrete`](concrete): A high-level library, useful to cryptographers that want to quickly implement homomorphic applications, without having to understand the details of the jmplementation.
-+ [`concrete-commons`](concrete-commons): contains types and traits to manipulate objects in a consistent way throughout the ecosystem.
+- [`concrete-boolean`](concrete-boolean): A high-level library, implementing homomorphic Boolean gates, making it easy to run any kind of circuits over encrypted data.

 ## Installation